rishabh1403/blog-source/drafts/leetcode/383-ransom-note.md

 # Solution

 The approach is very simple.
-We declare a map and all the characters from the magazine with it's count in the map.
+We declare a map and save all the characters from the magazine with its count in the map.

-Next we loop over the ransom note and see it the map contains enough chracters to create out ransom note string.
+Next, we loop over the ransom note and see if the map contains enough characters to create out ransom note string.

-It's a very simple question with a fancy name that all.
+It's a very simple question with a fancy name, thats all.

 We have discussed the approach, **I urge you to go ahead on leetcode and give it another try**. :smile: